martincornu/pulse-oximeter-arduino/README.md

 Here is the circuit.
 Both OLED and MAX30102 are communicating with I2C.
 You can find the source file in the repo at hardware/sigfox-oximeter-proto.fzz

+By default the interrupt (INT) pin of the MAX30102 is connected to the pin 10.
+You can change it in the code.

 ![circuit](https://github.com/martincornu/pulse-oximeter-arduino/blob/develop/hardware/sigfox-oximeter-proto_bb.png)

 ## The program